 The Bee Course!
 Portal, Arizona 2024

-Surveying monarchs and plants in Mount Diablo State Park, California.
+Surveying monarch butterflies and vegetation in Mount Diablo State Park, California.